tomosh22/practical-3/README.md

 * An overview of how the team was organised and managed (10%)
-* A brief summary of your contribution(s) to the case study (e.g. the chosen specifcation(s) you have been working on) and some of your coding solution(s) (10%)
+* A brief summary of your contribution(s) to the case study (e.g. the chosen specification(s) you have been working on) and some of your coding solution(s) (10%)
 * Personal log of work undertaken (20%)
 * Reflection on your contributions to the team and how it will affect